taaaf11/Ta-Do/README.md

 ## Issues
 In case of any issues in the app, straight create an issue.
 PRs are welcome.

+## License
+The good ol' MIT license. <br> Attribution and credits are required.

 ## Buy me a Coffee
 If you like this app, please consider buying me a coffee!
 Your support means great to me! 🤍
 <br><br>